-Important - Timely Filing of Non-Network Claims
+Important - Timely Filing of Claims

-All claim forms for non-Network services must be submitted within 12 months after the date of service.
+All claim forms must be submitted within 12 months after the date of service.
 Otherwise, the Plan will not pay any Benefits for that Eligible Expense, or Benefits will be reduced, as determined by Air Liquide USA LLC.
 This 12-month requirement does not apply if you are legally incapacitated.
 If your claim relates to an Inpatient Stay, the date of service is the date your Inpatient Stay ends.